FahadKK/Blockchain/README.md

 <br>

-(Insert Name) is a proof of concept program that will demonstrate the solution provided in the following paper: <br>
+"Name pending" is a proof of concept program that will demonstrate the solution provided in the following paper: <br>
-ww.google.com
+"Link pending"